connorskees/connorskees.github.io/content/blog/bf-compiler.md

 Now we've translated our pointers and memory.
 It's time to start working on the instructions.

-Like before, we loop through all our instructions.
+Like before, we loop through all of our instructions.

 ```rust
 fn main() {